 With knowledge of their mesothelioma compensation eligibility, the filing process and the qualification requirements, patients and families can pursue one or more compensation options available to them.

-Legal claims involving mesothelioma are filed against asbestos manufacturing companies responsible for unnecessarily exposing people to asbestos, which is a dangerous substance.
-The mineral was commonly used in construction, insulation and other industries until the 1980’s.
+Legal claims involving mesothelioma are filed against asbestos manufacturing companies.
+They are responsible for unnecessarily exposing people to asbestos.
+The dangerous mineral was commonly used in construction, insulation and other industries until the 1980s.

-In rare circumstances, the patient’s employer is responsible and a claim is filed against that company.
-However, the plaintiff must show that the employer also knew the risks of asbestos and still provided no protection for their workers.
+In rare cases, the patient’s employer is responsible.
+However, the plaintiff must prove the employer knew the risks of asbestos and provided no protection for workers.

-In most cases, the asbestos manufacturing companies deceived the employers to whom they sold the asbestos products.
-These manufacturers failed to provide warnings regarding the dangers of breathing or ingesting asbestos fibers despite being aware of the dangers for decades.
+In most cases, the asbestos companies are responsible.
+They deceived the employers who bought the asbestos products.
+These manufacturers failed to provide warnings regarding the dangers of breathing or ingesting asbestos fibers.
+This is despite being aware of the dangers for decades.

-Mesothelioma and other asbestos-related claims are broken down into two separate entitlements: asbestos trust fund claims and mesothelioma lawsuits.
+Mesothelioma and other asbestos-related claims are broken down into two types: asbestos trust funds and mesothelioma lawsuits.

 Once set aside for victims